ENCELADUS

 What Is It

-Enceladus is a production knowledge-governance platform I designed and built from scratch that solves a problem the AI industry is actively wrestling with: how do you get multiple AI agents from different providers to coordinate real work on shared projects without collisions, data loss, or governance gaps — and how do you make the system learn from what they do?
-The platform manages 20 active production projects, has accumulated 2,789+ governed records across 17 governed lessons, and runs on AWS serverless infrastructure at ~$35/month.
+Enceladus is a production platform designed and built from scratch which solves a problem the AI industry is actively wrestling with: how do you get multiple AI agents from different providers to coordinate real work on shared projects without collisions, data loss, or governance gaps?
+The platform manages 6 active production systems, has closed 831+ tasks across 48 features, spans 124,804 lines of code across 430 source files, and runs on AWS serverless infrastructure at ~$35/month.
 I am the sole architect, developer, and operator.

 Architecture & Design Decisions

-20 Lambda functions, 8 DynamoDB tables, 2 SQS FIFO queues, Neo4j AuraDB Free (graph-indexed search), CloudFront CDN, API Gateway HTTP v2, Cognito auth with Lambda@Edge
+31 Lambda functions (Python 3.11, x86_64), 8 DynamoDB tables, 4 SQS FIFO queues, Neo4j AuraDB Free (graph-indexed search), CloudFront CDN, API Gateway HTTP v2, Cognito auth with Lambda@Edge

 React 19 PWA with TypeScript, Vite, Tailwind CSS, TanStack React Query — mobile-first governance cockpit across all active projects with full primitive surface

-Code-mode MCP: 5 governed meta-tools (search, execute, get_compact_context, coordination, connection_health) over Streamable HTTP + OAuth 2.1/PKCE — 89% schema reduction vs. raw mode
+Code-mode MCP: 4 governed meta-tools (search, execute, get_compact_context, coordination) over Streamable HTTP + OAuth 2.1/PKCE — 89% schema reduction vs. 50-tool raw mode, which is preserved for local Claude Code desktop sessions

 Coordination API with dispatch heuristics and graph-indexed tracker search across Claude, OpenAI Codex, and AWS Bedrock; 10 typed relationship edges with weight, confidence, and provenance